JordanAceto/micro-pico/README.md

 ## Status:

-A complete synthesizer has been built using documents which are a little bit behind the currently published files here.
+A complete synthesizer has been built with the current documents here.

-This instrument generally works, but it needed a few pcb kludges, and there are a few areas for improvement, listed in the `github Issues`.

-I would wait a little for the design to stabilize before ordering boards.
-There are some changes which have been started but not published yet.

-The current design files would *probably* result in a working synth, but have not been tested yet.
+This instrument works, but I'm still chasing some occasional VCO frequency locking issues.
+This is not a major problem, but it is present in the current docs.